ErickAgrazal/image-generator-from-html/README.md

 2. ```npm install```

 ## Configure your needs
-In order to configure the application to meet your needs, you should modify the `config/default.json` and add the corresponding template to the templates folder defined in it.
+In order to configure the application to meet your needs, you should modify the `config/default.json` and add the corresponding template and static files to the templates folder defined in it.

 ## How to run it?
 To run it, you just need to pass the needed variables and run: